clangguth/autower/README.txt

 Q: autower seems to do something wrong for a particular airport.
 Is there a way to find out why this is happening?
 A: Yes.
-You have to use the executable version for this.
+You *have* to use the executable version for this.
 Start it, passing the ICAO code for the airport that you want to analyze as parameter, for example "autower lfsb".
 It will re-scan your scenery, and while doing so, will display any information relevant to that airport.
-Note that some poorly designed AFCADs may result in wrong information, but autower has no way to detect that this is not intended and thus obeys it.
-However, this mechanism should at least give you the possibility to identify faulty AFCADs.
+More information is available on the homepage, topic "How do I use the debug mode?"

+Q: How do I change the tower location for a particular airport?
+A: Since version 2.3.0, you can define tower positions directly in autower.ini.
+   At the end of the file, you can find the extensive documentation and an example.

 Q: When I'm resetting a flight or have crashed, the tower goes back to some strange position.
 Can that be fixed?